 Who makes the soap?

 I do!
-I make everything in small batches in my kitchen in Decatur, GA.
+I make everything in small batches in my workshop in Decatur, GA.
 I’ve been making soap since 2000.
 It was just a hobby until 2012, although people had encouraged me to sell it for years.
 Finally, my husband pointed out that since we had more soap than we or our family could ever use in our lifetime, I needed to sell it!

 What are your products made from?